zzzprojects/learn-orm/tutorials/mvc-pattern/entity-framework.md

 }
 ```

 The wizard has also created a context class for us.
-If you remember from the previous tutorial, when we were working with the Code First Approach, the context class is the class that coordinates Entity Framework.
+If you remember from the previous tutorial, when we worked with the Code First Approach, the context class coordinates Entity Framework.
 The context class that is created automatically in the Database First approach is given in the image below.

 <img src="images/entity-framework-16.png">